wpbSabi/weather/README.md

 These visualizations are helpful for gardeners and/or farmers that pay attention to precipitation and freezing temperatures.
 The visualizations may also be helpful for real estate / finding new areas with which one is not as familiar.

-## Want to know more or see a quick summary?

-See 'Overview Weather Repository.pdf' for summaries about some of the visualizations.

 # How do I run the code?

 If you have cloned the repository: